Abraham Palacci

-Abraham Palacci (1809 or 1810–January 2, 1898) was a grand rabbi and author (in Ladino and Hebrew) of Ottoman Smyrna which is now Izmir.
+Abraham Palacci (1809 or 1810 – January 2, 1898) was a grand rabbi and author (in Ladino and Hebrew) of Ottoman Smyrna (now İzmir).
 He was the son of grand rabbi Haim Palachi and brother of grand rabbi Rahamim Nissim Palacci and rabbi Joseph Palacci.
 He came from the influential Pallache family.

 Life

-Abraham Palacci was the son of Lastrolh and Haim Palacci, who was grand rabbi of Izmir before him.
-He studied at Beth Jacob Rabbi in Izmir.
+Abraham Palacci was the son of Lastrolh and Haim Palacci, who was grand rabbi of İzmir before him.
+He studied at Beth Jacob Rabbi in İzmir.
 Like his father, he began writing essays at an early age.
 He helped his father write and print books.

-Upon the death of his father in 1868, Palacci was appointed grand rabbi of Izmir, a position he held for thirty years until his death in 1898.
+Upon the death of his father in 1868, Palacci was appointed grand rabbi of İzmir, a position he held for thirty years until his death in 1898.
 Some dispute arose over Palacci's succession.
 A minority in the local community championed Rabbi Joseph Hakim of Manissa to succeed.
 A majority wanted son Abraham to succeed him, including Jews with foreign citizenship.
 Abraham succeeded his father on October 7, 1869.
 He promoted modern education.

-In 1892, Palacci became honorary president of the Izmir city planning committee.
+In 1892, Palacci became honorary president of the İzmir city planning committee.

 Personal and death

 Palacci married Sara.
 When she died he remarried.
-He had two sons named Solomon and Nissim and two daughters.
+He had three sons named Solomon,Nissim and Cebrail and two daughters.
 Through marriage, he was related to Rabbi Moshe Hacohen of Djerba, Tunisia.

 He died on January 2, 1899.